your pathway to

 The Bible Study included here on ‘The More Sure Word’ (TMSW) began as a small group Study.
 It was shared with others around my dining room table before being converted into a series of articles which became the TMSW Bible Study.
 Numerous articles cover a range of topics beginning with ‘Fundamentals’ for studying the Bible, and in-depth articles on topics such as the importance of parables, the role of the Holy Spirit in Bible study, Biblical blood covenant, the righteous judgment of God and concluding with an intriguing survey of the much debated topic, the Day of the Lord.
 It was common for those participating in the study to ask, “Why haven’t I heard this in church?”
 This is the type of response that can be heard when a person’s eyes are opened to see some of what is plainly presented in the Word of God but all too often not explained.
 Said another way: people’s eyes are opened when the words of the bible are presented as writing that is what it is, says what it says and means what it says … it is all Truth, all of the time.

 Even if Bible knowledge abounds, true and correct understanding will be in much shorter supply.
-For many, ‘In The Word’ is like a journey to a new and exciting land.
-As you travel through the material of the Hidden Truth curriculum, you will make many new discoveries, such as:
+For many, Revealed Truth is like a journey to a new and exciting land.
+As you travel through the material of the Revealed Truth curriculum, you will make many new discoveries, such as:

 • Why Solomon said to understand is more precious than jewels, why nothing you desire compares with understanding and why you should seek it above all else.